-A variety of remote releases can be attached to the XPan II, which has a standard cable release port.
-Any type of release is suitable on condition that the final connector has a standard fitting, as in the illustration.
-There is also an optional electrical release cord for XPan II.
-It uses the same port as for the standard mechanical cable releases

-The use of a remote release activates the camera (including the exposure meter) and fires the shutter immediately.
-In Auto mode you can see which shutter speed was chosen by the camera on the viewLCD and camLCD; in Manual mode press the shutter release button halfway to activate the exposure meter and adjust the settings before making an exposure with a cable release.
+A variety of remote releases can be attached to the XPan which has a standard cable release port.
+Any type of release is suitable on condition that the final connector is mechanical and standard, as in the illustration.
+The use of a cable release activates the camera (including the exposure meter) and fires the shutter immediately.
+In Auto mode you can see what shutter speed was chosen by the camera on the M/d; in Manual mode press the shutter release button half way to activate the exposure meter and adjust the settings before making an exposure with a cable release.

 When the shutter speed is set at 'B', the drain on the batteries is substantial.
-The maximum exposure time at this setting is 540 seconds.
+The maximum exposure time at this setting is 270 seconds.